Dental Care During Pregnancy

-Both nausea and vomiting can cause acid from the stomach to reflux into the mouth, damaging the teeth due to erosion of the enamel.
+Some women experience morning sickness during pregnancy – to varying degrees.
+Both nausea and vomiting related to morning sickness can cause acid from the stomach to reflux into the mouth, damaging the teeth due to erosion of the enamel.
 Use a fluoride mouthrinse to neutralize the acid and protect the teeth.
 If a mouthrinse is not available, thoroughly rinse the mouth with water.
 If brushing is difficult due to morning sickness, try using a child-sized brush and avoid frothy toothpaste.
 Avoid further acid exposure of the teeth by avoiding soft drinks and citrus fruit drinks.

 Food Cravings During Pregnancy and Their Effect on Dental Health

 Women who have food cravings may eat sweet or sticky foods, and have irregular meals, all of which increase the risk of dental decay.
-Nuts are a good alternative; they will not harm the teeth and can reduce the craving.
+Nuts are a good alternative; they won’t harm the teeth and can reduce the craving.

-Taking x-rays is safe for pregnant patients, provided protective measures such as high speed film, a lead apron and a thyroid collar are used.
+Taking x-rays is safe for pregnant patients, provided the dental professionals use protective measures such as high speed film, a lead apron and a thyroid collar.